-GUARDING DEWEY ET AL.

-The March from Osborne to Goodland Begins Tomorrow,

-Lincoln, Neb., June 18 .- A special to the Star from St. Francis, Kas., says Tomerrow Capt.
-Cunningham and his company of militia from Osborne, Kas., will leave with Dewey, McBride and Wilson, who have been bound over to the district court without ball, charged with the murder of Bruce Berry, Capt.
-Cunningham said:
+GUARDING DEWEY ET AL. The March from Osborne to Goodland Begins Tomorrow.
+Lincoln, Neb., June 18 .- A special to he Star from St. Francis, Kas., says: Tomorrow Capt.
+Cunningham and his company of militia from Osborne, Kas., will leave with Dewey, McBride and Wilson, who have been bound over to the district court without ball, charged with the murder of Bruce Berry, Capt. 'unningham said:

-"I am going to Goodland to examine the jail, and if it should seem unwise to put the prisoners there they will be taken elsewhere.
-The feeling in Sherman county is very strong against the Dewey outfit, and I do not intend to leave them where there will be the slightest danger from mob violence."
+"I am going to Goodland to examine the fail, and if it should seem unwise to put the prisoners there they will be taken elsewhere.
+The feeling in Sher-man county is very strong against the Dewey outfit, and I do not intend to leave them where there will be the slightest danger from mob violence."

-Guard at McKinley's Tomb Changed

-Canton, Ohio, June 18 .-- The detachment of 38 men of company M, Eighth regiment, U. S. A., on guard at the tem-porary tomb of the late President Mc-Kinley since last fall has been ordered to return to Fort Thomas, Ky., July 1.
-A detachment from the First infantry now at Fort Wayne, Mich., will be sent here.
+Guard at McKinley's Tomb Changed Canton, Ohio, June 18 .- The detachment of 38 men of company M. Eighth regiment, U. S. A., on guard at the tem-porary tomb of the late President Mc-Kinley since last fall has been ordered to return to Fort Thomas, Ky.
+July 1.
+A detachment from the First infantry new of Fort Wave, Mich. will be sent now at Fort Wayne, Mich., will be sent here.
 It is expected that the Eighth regiment will be ordered to the Philippines about Dec.
 1.